PostHog/posthog.com/contents/founders/what-recruiters-see.md

 - Don't have your CV end in 2021 or whenever, we don't have time to contact you to query it.
 We don't care if you had a career break, just put that.
 - Emailing the recruiter/hiring manager directly causes more stress because we then have to add you to our ATS – please apply directly, we are dying here.

 Again, information density is key here - make it as easy as possible for the recruiter to figure out 'can this person do the job I'm hiring for'.
+Don't list every language you've ever used then make me do the work to figure out which one you are expert in vs. the one you are just ok at.

 ## I did all this and it didn't work – where's my feedback, you assholes?